About Us

 Shiloh was the first Methodist Church in the area and drew members from the surrounding community.
 The church originally was part of a charge sharing a pastor with Pond Branch UMC and became an active station church in 1993.
 Today, it serves a small congregation in the Gilbert area fostering Christian education and fellowship.

-Rev. Angela Etheredge-Erwin (Biography)
+Rev. John Kronz (Biography)

-Pastor – Rev. Angela Etheredge-Erwin
+Pastor – Rev. John Kronz

 The Pastor works as worship leader, preacher, and teacher; administrative leaders; vision keeper, laity equipper and community minister.